TalaoDAO/talao-documentation/docs/getting_started.md

 # Getting Started

-Updated the 12th of February 2026.
+Updated the 26th of October 2024.

 Download the Talao or Altme wallet from the Apple store or Google Play Store.